 - Research and prepare a list of influencers most important to your hotel

 - Designate your PR team to proactively handle the communication with influencers on a mutually agreeable term

-- Involve influencers; be it internal or external to show unique features of your property which are best experienced
+- Involve influencers; be it internal or external to show unique features of your property that are best experienced

 Social media has remained evergreen despite of its share of challenges specifically around user privacy; For billions of users’ social media can easily be regarded as their primary source of news and information, which makes it even more important.
 With over 3B active user’s social media usage is only going to grow.
 Enhanced communication devices, cheaper data and friendly government regulations all support the growth of digital communication channels.

 Users are making the most of these opportunities; countless photos and videos are been shared every single day on platforms like Facebook, Instagram, and Snapchat and these channels are leaving no stone unturned to keep the medium visual and interactive.
 2018 was a pivotal year when live and dynamic content really skyrocketed in consumption – US adults spent an hour and 16 minutes each day watching videos.
 For example, Facebook live sessions are used to demonstrate cooking sessions, give property tours, Q&A sessions about your hotel or the destination by hotels world over.